zhong0/2021_dv_taiwan_death_analysis/README.md

-# The Analysis for Historical Disease of Death in Taiwan
+# The Analysis for the Diseases of Death in Taiwan over the Years

 Demo video: https://youtu.be/MoAlIrJp-SA